Tait1337/DevThoughts/README.md

   - arc42
 - Design Pattern
   - Gang of four

+# News
+- Want to change some source code on GitHub but have no local IDE running?
+Simply use Gitpod to start an Visual Code based online IDE directly from the GitHub repository of interest: http://gitpod.io/#<GitHub repository url>

 # Coding Best Practics
 This Chapter focus on best practics about writing source code.